-The library's main mission is to support the educational and research goals of WTAMU students and faculty.
+The James and Mary Elizabeth Cornette Library's main mission is to support the educational and research goals of WTAMU students and faculty.
 That broad goal requires that we:

 Library staff duties include collection development, cataloging, purchasing materials, maintaining access to electronic resources, obtaining interlibrary loan material, providing instruction and research assistance, handling reserve materials, training student workers, and other non-routine tasks.